Qarabolaq

 Qarabolaq or Qareh Bulaq (قرهبلاق) is a small settlement in the Great Pamir in Wakhan District, Badakhshan Province, northeastern Afghanistan.
 It lies at an altitude of 4,139 m on the eastern shore of Zorkul lake, near the Afghan border with Tajikistan but also close to the Afghan borders with Pakistan and China.

 Climate

-Qarabolaq has a boreal climate (Köppen: Dwd) and gets colder January mean temperatures than Oymyakon and Verkhoyansk.
+Qarabolaq has an alpine tundra climate (Köppen: ET).
+It has brief, cool summers and long, frigid winters.
+With an annual mean of -7.8 C, Qarabolaq lies in the continuous permafrost zone.